-Course # Title Credits Prerequisites ELEC 406 Modeling and Simulation 3 ELEC 210
+Title Credits Prerequisites

+Modeling and Simulation 3 PHYS 211

-ELEC 425 Switching 3 PHYS 211
+Switching 3 ELEC 320

-ELEC 433 High Voltage Engineering 3 PHYS 211
+High Voltage Engineering 3 ELEC 330

-ELEC 434 Electrical Power Distribution 3 PHYS 211
+Electrical Power Distribution 3 ELEC 330

-ELEC 444 Electromagnetic Compatibility 3 ELEC 210
+Electromagnetic Compatibility 3 ELEC 210

-ELEC 498 Special Topics in Electrical Engineering 3 Instructor's consent
+Special Topics in Electrical Engineering 3 Instructor's consent

-ELEC 503 Artificial Neural Systems 3
+Artificial Neural Systems 3

-ELEC 504 Lasers and Laser Applications in Engineering 3
+Lasers and Laser Applications in 3

+Engineering

-ELEC 532 Application of Power Electronics in Power 3 ELEC 330, ELEC 432
+Application of Power Electronics in Power 3 ELEC 330,

-Systems
+Systems ELEC 432

-ELEC 536 Renewable Energy Systems 3
+Renewable Energy Systems 3

-ELEC 542 Advanced Power Electronics 3
+Advanced Power Electronics 3

-ELEC 551 Nonlinear Adaptive Control 3
+Nonlinear Adaptive Control 3

+Modeling and Simulation Switching High Voltage Engineering Electrical Power Distribution Electromagnetic Compatibility Special Topics in Electrical Engineering Artificial Neural Systems Lasers and Laser Applications in Engineering Application of Power Electronics in Power Systems Renewable Energy Systems Advanced Power Electronics Modeling and Simulation 3 Switching 3 High Voltage Engineering 3 Electrical Power Distribution 3 Electromagnetic Compatibility 3 Special Topics in Electrical Engineering 3 Artificial Neural Systems 3 Lasers and Laser Applications in 3 Engineering Application of Power Electronics in Power Systems Renewable Energy Systems 3 Advanced Power Electronics 3

 Students must complete a 3- credit hours course for BS (4-credits for BE; taken 1 credit in the first regular semester and 3 credits in the following regular semester) in which they work preferably in groups on a problem of concern to industry or the community at large, or to innovate a promising idea.
-The SLP could be an extension of the projects students had worked on in the Engineering for the community course to bring it to a more useful outcome.
+The SLP could be an extension of the projects students Page 304 had worked on in the Engineering for the community course to bring it to a more useful outcome.

 Students must complete 8 weeks of practical training in working in an area related to his/her field of interest.
-The Co-op experience is usually fulfilled during the summer term of the third year into the program.
+The Co-op experience is usually fulfilled during the summer semester of the third year into the program.
 The Co-op office matches the Co-op assignment with the student's field of study and employer's interest.
 A faculty member follows up on student's progress throughout the Co-op period by conducting field visits and ensure that student's performance is aligned with his/her aspirations and employer's needs.
 Students are required to submit a formal report, a poster and make a formal presentation about their Co-op experience.
 While ENGL 217 and Senior Standing are the essential prerequisites to pursue the co-op training, the program has the mandate to require stipulate additional conditions.